curl/everything-curl/curl-does.md

 about HTML or anything else of the content that is popular to transfer over HTTP, but it knows all about how to transfer such data over HTTP.

-Both products are frequently used not only to drive thousands or millions scripts and applications for an internet connection world, but also for a lot of server testing, protocol fiddling and trying out new things.
+Both products are frequently used not only to drive thousands or millions of scripts and applications for an Internet connected world, but they're also widely used for server testing, protocol fiddling and trying out new things.

-The library is used in every imaginable sort of embedded device where internet transfers are needed: car infotainment, televisions, blurayplayers, settop boxes, printers, routers, game systems etc.
+The library is used in every imaginable sort of embedded device where Internet transfers are needed: car infotainment, televisions, blurayplayers, settop boxes, printers, routers, game systems etc.